 Check that data is available in your area

 If you're roaming, data won't be available.
 To make sure that data is available where you are, plug your address into our coverage map and check your data coverage.

 A "no service" area will show up in white.

 Confirm that your phone number is active.

 If you're able to make calls and send/receive texts, then it's probably a good indicator that your phone number is active.
-To confirm this, go to the Device settings page in your account and check that the Status of your device is listed as "active".
+To confirm this, go to the Device Settings page in your account and check that the Status of your phone is listed as "active".